 Quicken uses internet connectivity to access online services (such as One Step Update).
 Sometimes certain conditions or system settings will prevent Quicken from successfully connecting to these online services.

-The two main problems that can prevent Quicken from accessing the Internet are:
+The three main problems that can prevent Quicken from accessing the internet are:

 - Your computer has security and privacy programs, such as firewalls and pop-up blockers, that are not configured correctly

-- You internet connection is slow or unstable
+- Your internet connection is slow or unstable

 Quicken needs download speeds of at least 25Mbps to run properly.